Vente-Bringing-Humanity-Together/Vente/README.md

 - [ ] Filter for users/events based on interests
 - [ ] Add tags for events relating to specific interests
 - [ ] Way to contact/message people within events
-- [ ] Check for a .ufl email address for securit
+- [ ] Check for a .ufl email address for security
 - [ ] Integrate Yelp API to pull events

 ##Optional Tier 2